 Grantmakers are inundated with inquiries for funding, receiving far more requests than they can award.
 How do you ensure your proposal has its best chance of success?

-This introductory workshop will demystify the grant research process and help you on the road to finding appropriate prospective grantmakers.
+Hosted by the Foundation for MetroWest, this introductory workshop will demystify the grant research process and help you on the road to finding appropriate prospective grantmakers.
 We will cover some basic do’s and don’ts of the grant seeking process, as well as how to determine if your organization’s work aligns with the funding priorities of a potential grantmaker.
 We will spend the last 45 minutes of the session doing a demo of the newly upgraded Foundation Directory Online.

 Learning objectives: Participants can expect to understand and learn: